 Contact at an early stage:

-- the competent authority
+- the competent authority (municipality/environmental agency) for notification or permitting

-Step 4 – Work in a demonstrably safe way
+Step 4 – Work demonstrably safely

 Step 5 – Consider the full lifecycle

-PGS 37-1 applies from commissioning to decommissioning.
+PGS 37-1 applies from commissioning through to decommissioning.

-Need any help with this?
+Need help with PGS 37-1?

 Legal notice